EinsZweiRisiko/Risiko/README.md

  6. Start the client:
     + gui.AppClient

 Sorry, I don't know of an easier process.
-I could create a jar file but it won't be cross-platform compatible, because I can only package one version of SWT at a time.
-If I packaged the Windows version of SWT the jar file wouldn't work on Mac OS X and vice versa.
+I could create a jar file but it wouldn't be cross-platform compatible, because I can only package one version of SWT at a time.
+If I packaged the Windows version of SWT the jar file wouldn't work on Mac OS X or Linux.
+To add insult to injury, there are also separate x86 and x64 versions of SWT.

 Authors
 -------